JuliaLang/julia/doc/src/manual/variables-and-scoping.md

 1. **Existing local:** If `x` is *already a local variable*, then the existing local `x` is assigned;
-2. **Hard scope:** If `x` is *not already a local variable* and assignment occurs inside of any hard scope construct (i.e. within a `let` block, function or macro body, comprehension, or generator), a new local named `x` is created in the scope of the assignment;
+2. **Hard scope:** If `x` is *not already a local variable* and assignment occurs inside of any hard scope construct (i.e. within a `let` block, function, struct or macro body, comprehension, or generator), a new local named `x` is created in the scope of the assignment;
-3. **Soft scope:** If `x` is *not already a local variable* and all of the scope constructs containing the assignment are soft scopes (loops, `try`/`catch` blocks, or `struct` blocks), the behavior depends on whether the global variable `x` is defined:
+3. **Soft scope:** If `x` is *not already a local variable* and all of the scope constructs containing the assignment are soft scopes (loops, `try`/`catch` blocks), the behavior depends on whether the global variable `x` is defined:
    * if global `x` is *undefined*, a new local named `x` is created in the scope of the assignment;